lsfalimis/Qian-KM-Macros/readme.md

 ![alt text](http://i.imgur.com/pi7Oflm.png "Insert")

-### Evernote Single Keystroke
+### Evernote Single Sync Keystroke

 Same.
 We need this if we use Evernote a lot a lot (I mean a lot).
-Lack of proactive sync should be solved by effortlessly single keystroke (^⌘S, what?!).
+Lack of proactive sync should be solved by effortlessly single Sync keystroke (^⌘S, what?!).